DanielBMarkham/Info-Ops/manuscript/chapter13.md

 [^13-2]: Sometimes not even to the audience.
 Beethoven was happy just to have taken his inner feelings and created great art with them.
 He knew that future generations would appreciate and love him.
 (He wasn't the most modest person, either.)

 Haydn at 58 was at the top of his game.
-He had invented huge part of the Viennese classical style.
-He was a master of the form.
+He had invented a huge part of the Viennese classical style.
+He was a master of form.
 He could compose in his sleep.
 Kings paid Haydn to compose and create great music.
 He had just returned from a whirlwind tour of England.
-Now, back at home, was given the job of training this bit of a uncontrollable hellion from the sticks into something worthwhile.
+Now, back at home, he was given the job of training this bit of an uncontrollable hellion from the sticks into something worthwhile.
 The kid was obviously a genius, but he had his own way about everything.

 Beethoven was not honored.
 We don't know for sure, but it's likely that Beethoven found him a nice but silly and pretentious old man peddling tricks from a long-lost age -- an age best forgotten.
 For his part, Haydn had to know that Beethoven was a master of music, in many ways his better.
 As unruly as Beethoven was, it was impossible not to acknowledge his talent.